RonWieder/ironMan/README.md

 ## Optimized Build of the app

-Run `npm run optiBuild` in order to build a minified, AOT optimized production version of the app.
+Run `npm run optibuild` in order to build a minified, AOT optimized production version of the app.
 The script is making a use of hte `ng build` command, postfixed with relevant flags.

+## View a dockerized Optimized Build of the app

+Run `npm run dockerize`.
+This command will execute a build and run of Dockerfile image build with the content from the dist folder of the app.
+To see the app running on docker, wait for the script to finish and go to [http://localhost:80](http://localhost:80)